Data type: Machine data types

 All data in computers based on digital electronics is represented as bits (alternatives 0 and 1) on the lowest level.
 The smallest addressable unit of data is usually a group of bits called a byte (usually an octet, which is 8 bits).
-The unit processed by machine code instructions is called a word (as of 2025, typically 32 or 64 bits).
+The unit processed by machine code instructions is called a word (as of 2025, typically 64 bits).

 Machine data types expose or make available fine-grained control over hardware, but this can also expose implementation details that make code less portable.
 Hence machine types are mainly used in systems programming or low-level programming languages.
 In higher-level languages most data types are abstracted in that they do not have a language-defined machine representation.
-The C programming language, for instance, supplies types such as booleans, integers, floating-point numbers, etc., but the precise bit representations of these types are implementation-defined.
+The C programming language, for instance, supplies types such as Booleans, integers, floating-point numbers, etc., but the precise bit representations of these types are implementation-defined.
 The only C type with a precise machine representation is the char type that represents a byte.

 Boolean type

 The Boolean type represents the values true and false.
-Although only two values are possible, they are more often represented as a word rather as a single bit as it requires more machine instructions to store and retrieve an individual bit.
+Although only two values are possible, they are more often represented as a byte or word rather as a single bit as it requires more machine instructions to store and retrieve an individual bit.
 Many programming languages do not have an explicit Boolean type, instead using an integer type and interpreting (for instance) 0 as false and other values as true.

 Boolean data refers to the logical structure of how the language is interpreted to the machine language.
 In this case a Boolean 0 refers to the logic False.
 True is always a non zero, especially a one which is known as Boolean 1.